sinsunsan/archiref_wiki/Systeme---modules.md

 Like this one for menu attributes module https://gist.github.com/3705693

 * **hook_install**
 When to do at the module install time.
-If the module manage a table, it'll impement here [drupal_install_schema](http://api.drupal.org/api/drupal/includes%21common.inc/function/drupal_install_schema/7)
+If the module manage a table, it'll implement here [drupal_install_schema](http://api.drupal.org/api/drupal/includes%21common.inc/function/drupal_install_schema/7)